JakubTabor/Word2Vec_Gensim/README.md

 # Now I specify vocabulary for my model on my "review_text" and it will show progress after every 1000 word
 # Then I check default number of epochs, I check corpus size and now I gonna train my model with my text review "total_examples" will be corpus size
 # I save my model, so I can my trained model in future to use it on different dataset
+# Now I check how my model perform, so I use "wv.most_similar" to check similar words to "bad" it will show me similarity in score